 Is this a money-making initiative?

 Again, yes and no.

-Obviously we hope to make some money – we intend to donate profits to the Church of Scotland, the RNLI and some other charities*, and we imagine we will raise money in future for others.
+Obviously we hope to make some money – we have already donated some profits to the Church of Scotland, the RNLI and some other charities*, and we imagine we will raise money in future for others.
 But no, we’re not doing this to earn a living – it’s a hobby and something we enjoy doing.
 It's not intended to be primarily a profit-making initiative.

 Do you issue stamps for anywhere else?